Positioning Isn’t About the Market—It’s About You

 What work has been most rewarding for you?
 Why?

-What makes your process or perspective different?
+What makes your process, outcomes or perspective different?

 The answers to these questions aren’t just about positioning—they’re about connection.
 They’re about finding the overlap between what you do best and what your audience values most.